eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 - unit and reference testing
 - Continuous Integration (CI - using e.g. GitHub Actions)
 - additional features if needed
--->

 ## Evaluation

-All homework assigments can be done alone or in groups of two.
+All homework assignments can be done alone or in groups of two.

 Enrolled ETHZ students will have to hand in on [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=23586) and GitHub:
-1. Six weekly assignments during the course's Part 1 and Part 2 constitute 30% of the final grade. **The best five out of six homeworks will be counted**.
+1. Six weekly assignments during the course's Part 1 and Part 2 constitute 30% of the final grade. **The best five out of six homework will be counted**.
-2. A project developed during Part 3 of the course consitutes 35% of the final grade
+2. A project developed during Part 3 of the course constitutes 35% of the final grade
-3. A final project consitutes 35% of the final grade
+3. A final project constitutes 35% of the final grade

 **Project submission includes code in a Github repository and an automatically generated documentation**.